catchnishtha/Plugin-Portfolio/README.md

 });
 ```

-Tested for Safari, Chrome and Firefox.
+Tested for Safari, Chrome and Firefox, IE11.